 If you’re already a fan of rugby, then you don’t need to be told how great the Welsh game is.
 The Principality Stadium in Cardiff, formerly known as the Millenium Stadium, is a cauldron of thrilling atmosphere whenever the national team takes to the field.
 It couldn’t be easier getting there either, simply catch a train to Cardiff and you’ll be moments away from the home of Welsh rugby.

-One of the most beautiful routes in the UK, travel along the Cambrian coastline with Arriva Trains and enjoy stunning views of seafaring villages and hillside castles.
+One of the most beautiful routes in the UK, travel along the Cambrian coastline and enjoy stunning views of seafaring villages and hillside castles.
 To experience it, book a service from Pwllheli to Aberystwyth.

-Arriva Trains Wales is responsible for most of the train journeys within the country.
-For cross-border journeys into England, you can expect to use services such as Great Western Railway, CrossCountry and Virgin Trains.
+Transport for Wales is responsible for most of the train journeys within the country.
+They took over from Arriva Trains in October 2018.
+For cross-border journeys into England, you can expect to use services such as Great Western Railway, CrossCountry and Avanti West Coast.

 If you need to find stations in Wales or you’re just curious about possible routes, you can use our interactive station map.
 Simply scroll and zoom for Welsh train stations or search alphabetically in the listings below the map.
 It can be a great help when planning your day trips, and you might even discover a few new and exciting locations to visit while you're at it!